 In the state of Nevada, dogs who have bitten people in the past are often legally classified by two different categories: dangerous and vicious.
 A dangerous dog is a dog that has behaved menacingly without provocation on two separate occasions within 18 months.
 In this case, the dog has behaved so menacingly that people have to defend themselves against bodily harm when the dog is not restrained by a leash, fence, or vehicle.

 A vicious dog is a dog that has, without provocation, killed or injured a person.
 A vicious dog has continued to behave menacingly even after being classified as a dangerous dog.
 It is illegal to own or even give away a vicious dog in the state of Nevada.
+A dog bite lawyer will be able to determine if a dog has a history of being classified as a dangerous, or vicious dog.

 “Negligence Per Se” Law